benGigaTech/python-grc-b/README.md

      - Check if account is locked in the admin user management interface
      - Review audit logs for unauthorized login attempts

+8. **Testing Issues**:
+   - Symptoms: Tests failing with database connection errors
+   - Solutions:
+     - Ensure the test database container is running (`docker compose -f docker-compose.test.yml ps`)
+     - Check that the database host in docker-entrypoint.sh matches the service name in docker-compose.test.yml
+     - Verify that tests are using the app context when accessing the database
+     - For database-dependent tests, use the `init_database` fixture
+     - Skip tests that require complex database setup with `@pytest.mark.skip`

 ## Environment Variables

 The application can be configured using the following environment variables: